Asian hornet: Biocontrol

 Biocontrol of Vespa velutina has been attempted using Sarracenia purpurea - the purple pitcher plant.
 Pitcher plants are natural bottle traps.
 Both of these are invasives in France and pitchers were found to be naturally catching hornets, and so were investigated as a biocontrol.
 However Sarracenia purpurea has been judged too unselective to use after closer study.
+The endoparasitic fly Conops vesicularis has been found to attack V. velutina queens in France, preventing the affected queens from establishing colonies.
+In South Korea, two species of Xenos (Strepsiptera) have been found to parasitize the yellow-legged hornet.
+Scientists in Spain found a European honey buzzard had predated on hornets as soon as they reached its territory, showcasing the potential of this predatory bird as a way to mitigate the invasion.

+Human consumption

+According to a 2020 study in Korea, the larvae of Vespa velutina could be a potential food source, similar to the larvae of the Asian giant hornet (Vespa mandarinia), which are a Japanese delicacy.